dbcook/anycubic-sla-printers/README.md

 ```
 printer_notes=~/.*MONO.*/ and printer_notes=~/.*VENDOR_ANYCUBIC.*/ and printer_notes=~/.*SLA.*/
 ```
 * Note that the above regex refers to Printer Settings | Notes.
-This particular example is not very robust as it may could generate false positive matches.
+This particular example is not very robust as it could generate false positive matches.

 * Example `Material Settings | Dependencies | Compatible print profiles condition` is
 ```